 The EULA Tool is in the development stages and a working prototype will made available by the winter of 2016.
 Follow our progress on this site or on Twitter @dhpsu.

-Digital archiving the history of the Hammermill Paper Company with XML/TEI.
+Digitalizing the history of the Hammermill Paper Company and the Penn State Behrend campus with XML/TEI.

 The missing link for teams working with collaboration platforms, social media, and version control.

 - Using Slack to organize teams is great!
 Wouldn’t it be great to have a way to integrate these organic conversations into the history of your project?
 Use your team chatter to understand the chemistry responsible for your insights and innovations!

 - Github is one of the most common ways to maintain version control in large fast moving teams.
 Git commit tags can become more than just a quick note.
 Commits become part of your development narrative.
 It’s a story told each and every step of the way!

 - Twitter does a lot of things.
 It can tell the world what you had for lunch, or it can inform your teams of trends and issues happening right now!
 Link hashtags and user handles directly into your development timeline.